Skip to main content

 4.5/5

-The built-in pump combined with Wi-Fi connectivity is a particularly powerful combination for basement installations.
-The pump pushes water vertically up to 16 feet, allowing you to route a drain line out a basement window, up to a utility sink, or to any drain above the unit's level — and the app lets you confirm that the unit is still running and draining properly without ever going downstairs.
+The built-in pump is the standout feature for basement installations.
+It pushes water vertically, allowing you to route a drain line out a basement window, up to a utility sink, or to any drain above the unit's level.
 Reviewers describe this setup as "truly maintenance-free," with some reporting months of uninterrupted operation in damp basements.
-The 14.3-pint bucket provides a generous fallback if you prefer manual drainage.
+The generous bucket provides a reliable fallback if you prefer manual drainage.

-The ConnectLife app provides humidity monitoring, target adjustment, scheduling, and alerts.
-While not as feature-rich as LG ThinQ, reviewers find it covers the practical necessities well.
+The Hisense includes basic smart controls with an intelligent humidistat that maintains your target humidity level accurately.
+While it does not offer Wi-Fi app connectivity for remote monitoring, the onboard controls are straightforward and the unit manages itself well once configured.
 The auto-defrost feature is worth highlighting for unheated spaces — if coils ice up during operation in cooler temperatures (below 65 degrees Fahrenheit), the unit automatically initiates a defrost cycle, which means it can run year-round in basements that drop to lower temperatures during winter.

 GE